wamp-proto/wamp-proto/spec/basic.md

 Peers might implement more than one role: e.g. a peer might act as *Caller*, *Publisher* and *Subscriber* at the same time.
 Another peer might act as both a *Broker* and a *Dealer*.

-While a *Router* may only act as a *Broker* and a *Dealer*, the system process the *Router* runs in may additionally implement an *Endpoint* with e.g. a *Callee* role.
-Here the *Router* may establish a connection with the *Endpoint* via WAMP direct calls and callbacks, so that no message serialization is necessary.
+While a *Router* may only act as a *Broker* and a *Dealer*, the system process the *Router* runs in may additionally implement an *Client* with e.g. a *Callee* role.
+Here the *Router* may establish a connection with the *Client* via WAMP direct calls and callbacks, so that no message serialization is necessary.

 **Symmetric Messaging**

-It is important to note that though the establishment of a transport connection might have a inherent asymmetry (like a *client* establishing a TCP and WebSocket connection to a *server*), and clients establish sessions by joining realms on routers, WAMP itself is designed to be fully symmetric for application components.
+It is important to note that though the establishment of a *Transport* might have a inherent asymmetry (like a TCP client establishing a WebSocket connection to a server), and *Clients* establish sessions by attaching to *Realms* on *Routers*, WAMP itself is designed to be fully symmetric for application components.

 After the transport and a session has been established, any application component may act as *Caller*, *Callee*, *Publisher* and *Subscriber* at the same time. *Routers* provide the fabric on top of which WAMP runs a symmetric application messaging service.